pravargupta/dealsdray_assignment/README.md

 I have implemented all the logic mentioned below, except for **Search**, **Sort**, and **Filter**.

 ### Validations:
-- **Textbox Validation:** I used JavaScript and regex for client-side validation.
+- **Textbox Validation:** I used JavaScript and regex for server-side validation.
 - **Login Validation:** On login, the credentials are checked.
 If valid, the user is redirected to the Dashboard; otherwise, an "invalid login details" alert is shown.
 - **Manage User Name on Dashboard:** User data is stored and managed via local storage.
 - **Field Validations:**
   - **Email Validation:** Ensures a valid email format.
-  - **Numeric Validation:** Ensures only numeric values are entered where required.
+  - **Numeric Validation:** Ensures only numeric values are entered where required, 10 digit phone number with +91 or 0 starting.
-  - **Email Duplicate Check:** Checks for duplicate emails.
   - **File Upload Validation:** Only allows uploading of `.jpg` and `.png` files.

 ### Missing Features: